 Saturday, 30 January 2016.

-A few days later, Anna goes to the Educa Messu, an education fair for teachers.
+A week later, Anna goes to the Educa Messu, an education fair for teachers.
 Guess who she bumps into there?

 He gets all happy and excited to see her and grabs her hand, pulling her to see different stands.

 Walking hand in hand, she panics on the inside and is shocked into passiveness.
 Wide-eyed.

 Akward!
 Does he think we’re on a date??
 What if my teacher colleagues spot us like this?
 Some don’t even know I’ve separated yet.
 They’ll think I’ve found myself a teacher lover.

 She has the idea to get deeply mesmerized by some pedagogical books opposite them, and thus has to let go of his hands to flip its many, many pages.
 Genius.

 He finds ways of grabbing her hand again, so she repeats the trick.